 - Wider field of view due to short focal view

-An Englishman, Chester Moore Hall, greatly reduced the chromatic aberration of refracting telescopes when he introduced a new form of a lens.
-This lens consisted of two types of glass, the crown, and flint, that were cemented together.
+An Englishman, Chester Moore Hall, greatly reduced the chromatic aberration of refracting telescopes when he introduced a new form of lens.
+This lens consisted of two types of glass, the crown and flint, that were cemented together.

-With this development, Hall proved that Isaac Newton was in error with his proposition that color distortion could not be solved using refracting rather than reflecting telescopes.
+With this development, Hall proved that Isaac Newton was mistaken in his supposition that color distortion could not be solved using refracting rather than reflecting telescopes.

 He experimented with many kinds of glass until he found the perfect combination of crown and flint glass that met his specific requirements.
 In 1733, he built several telescopes with apertures of 2.5 inches (6.5 cm) and focal lengths of 20 inches (50 cm).

-In 1789, the first giant reflector telescope was built in the UK.
-William Herschel oversaw the construction of a 12-meter long Newtonian based reflector telescope.
+In 1789, the first giant reflector telescope was built in the UK by William Herschel.
+He oversaw the construction of a 40 ft (12 meters) long Newtonian-based reflector telescope.

 This enormous telescope was the largest in its day and would have been a real sight to see.
-As impressive as this must have been, it was far from perfect.
+However, as impressive as this must have been, it was far from perfect.

-Herschel solved an issue with the poor reflective quality of speculum metal often used in Newtonian Telescopes.
-He did this by simply omitting the diagonal mirror completely and tilted the primary mirror to allow the user to directly view it.
+Herschel solved an issue with the poor reflective quality of the speculum metal often used in Newtonian telescopes.
+He did this by simply omitting the diagonal mirror completely and tilting the primary mirror to allow the user to directly view the scene.

 This would come to be known as the Herschelian telescope.

-Herschels huge telescope had a number of issues that would lead him to prefer to use a smaller 6-meter long telescope for astronomical observations.
+However, Herschel's huge telescope had a number of issues that would lead him to prefer to use a smaller 20 ft (6 meters) long telescope for astronomical observations.

-Using his telescopes, Herschel was able to discover some moons around the gas giants, notably Titania and Oberon of Uranus and Uranus itself.
-William, using his bigger telescope, was able to find the sixth and seventh of Saturn's moons - Enceladus and Mimas.
+Using his telescopes, Herschel was able to discover some moons around the gas giants, notably Titania and Oberon of Uranus, along with Uranus itself.
+Using his bigger telescope, Herschel was also able to find the sixth and seventh of Saturn's moons - Enceladus and Mimas.

 Between 1844 and 1846, William Parsons (1800-1867), the Third Earl of Rosse, built a series of telescopes at his home of Birr Castle, in Ireland.
-Today, we can routinely make large mirrors, some in excess of 9 meters.
-In the 1800's, however, it was a much more challenging endeavor.
-Today's mirrors tend to be made by coating glass in reflective metal, back then mirrors were cast from a heavier and temperamental alloy of copper and tin called speculum (originally devised by Isaac Newton).
+Today, we can routinely make large mirrors, some in excess of 29 ft (9 meters).
+In the 1800s; however, it was a much more challenging endeavor.
+Today's mirrors tend to be made by coating glass in reflective metal, but back then mirrors were cast from a heavier and temperamental alloy of copper and tin called speculum (originally devised by Isaac Newton).

-It fell into disuse in the latter half of the 19th Century and was dismantled in 1908.
-It was, however, reconstructed in the late 1990's by the present Earl.
+Lord Rosse's telescope fell into disuse in the latter half of the 19th Century and was dismantled in 1908.
+It was, however, reconstructed in the late 1990s by the present Earl.

-The telescope and housing are a true melding of science and art and calls itself "the birthplace of astrophysics".
-Yerkes marks a significant change in thinking around telescopes from an amateur hobby to dedicated and serious scientific rigor.
+The telescope and housing are a true melding of science and art and is sometimes referred to as "the birthplace of astrophysics".
+Yerkes marks a significant change in thinking around exploration using telescopes, from a largely amateur hobby to a dedicated and serious scientific pursuit.

-This telescope pushed the limits of the maximum size of refracting telescopes as it used the biggest lenses possible before the entire apparatus would collapse under its own weight.
-The telescopes lens is an impressive 102 cm diameter doublet lens which is still the largest of its kind used for astronomy.
+This telescope pushed the limits of the maximum size of refracting telescopes, as it used the biggest lenses possible without having the entire apparatus collapse under its own weight.
+The telescope used an impressive 3.34 ft (102 cm) diameter doublet lens, which is still the largest of its kind used for astronomy.

-Partly because of this, many astronomers finally realized that the future of large telescopes had to use mirrors rather than lenses.
+Partly because of this, many astronomers finally realized that the future of large telescopes was to use mirrors rather than lenses.

 The facility has been used by many famous astronomers in history including none other than Edwin Hubble, Subrahmanyan Chandrasekhar, Russian-American astronomer Otto Struve, Gerard Kuiper, and the great Carl Sagan.

-Radio Telescopy was born in the early 1930's when a Bell Telephone Laboratories engineer, Karl Guthe Jansky, was tasked with finding the source of static that interfered with radio and telephone services.
+Radio Telescope was born in the early 1930s when a Bell Telephone Laboratories engineer, Karl Guthe Jansky, was tasked with finding the source of static that interfered with radio and telephone services.
 Jansky built an array of dipoles and reflectors that were designed to receive a shortwave radio signal at around 20.5 MHz.

-The entire apparatus was set up on a turntable allowing it to turn a full 360 degrees.
-Jansky's "merry-go-round", as it came to be known, measured 30 meters in diameter and stood at 6 meters tall.
+The entire apparatus was set up on a turntable, allowing it to turn a full 360 degrees.
+Jansky's "merry-go-round", as it came to be known, measured 98 ft (30 meters) in diameter and stood at 20 ft (6 meters) tall.

 - Nearby thunderstorm static